KittyGiraudel/sass-guidelines/index.md

 @import 'themes/admin';
 {% endhighlight %}

+There is another way of importing partials that I deem valid as well.
+On the bright side, it makes the file more readable.
+On the other hand, it makes updating it slightly more painful.
+Anyway, I'll let you decide which is best, it does not matter much.
+For this way of doing, the main file should respect these guidelines:

+* one `@import` per folder;
+* a linebreak after `@import`;
+* each file on its own line;
+* a new line after the last import from a folder;
+* file extensions and leading underscores omitted.

+{% highlight scss %}
+@import
+  'vendors/bootstrap',
+  'vendors/jquery-ui';

+@import
+  'utils/variables',
+  'utils/functions',
+  'utils/mixins',
+  'utils/placeholders';

+@import
+  'base/reset',
+  'base/typography';

+@import
+  'layout/navigation',
+  'layout/grid',
+  'layout/header',
+  'layout/footer',
+  'layout/sidebar',
+  'layout/forms';

+@import
+  'components/buttons',
+  'components/carousel',
+  'components/cover',
+  'components/dropdown';

+@import
+  'pages/home',
+  'pages/contact';

+@import
+  'themes/theme',
+  'themes/admin';
+{% endhighlight %}

 <div class="note">
   <p>In order to not have to import each file manually, there is an extension to Ruby Sass called <a href="https://github.com/chriseppstein/sass-globbing">sass-globbing</a>, making it possible to use glob patterns in Sass <code>@import</code> such as <code>@import "components/*"</code>.</p>
   <p>That being said, I would not recommend it because it imports files following the alphabetical order which is usually not what you want, especially when dealing with a source-order dependent language.</p>